preprocess_signals

 Description

-Creates a PSD (power spectrum density) dataframe of a Signal.
+Creates a Power Spectrum Density (PSD) dataframe from a signal, showing the intensity of each frequency detected in the signal.
 Uses the Welch method, meaning it can be used as a Long Term Average Spectrum (LTAS).

 Parameters